PlatformLab/HomaModule/README.md

      sysctl mechanism.
 To see what is available, type "sysctl net.homa".

 ## Significant recent improvements
-- March 13, 2019: added support for shutdown kernel call.
+- March 13, 2019: added support for shutdown kernel call, plus poll, select, and epoll.
+Homa now connects will all of the essential Linux plumbing.
 - March 11, 2019: extended homa_recv API with new arguments: flags, id.
 - February 16, 2019: added manual entries in the subdirectory "man".
 - February 14, 2019: output queue throttling now seems to work (i.e., senders